Tyno945/web-learning-road/Responsive Web Design.md

 3. create an easily-navigated page that's keyboard-friendly

 * Add a Text Alternative to Images for Visually Impaired Accessibility
-* PassedKnow When Alt Text Should be Left Blank
+* Know When Alt Text Should be Left Blank
-* PassedUse Headings to Show Hierarchical Relationships of Content
+* Use Headings to Show Hierarchical Relationships of Content
-* PassedJump Straight to the Content Using the main Element
+* Jump Straight to the Content Using the main Element
-* PassedWrap Content in the article Element
+* Wrap Content in the article Element
-* PassedMake Screen Reader Navigation Easier with the header Landmark
+* Make Screen Reader Navigation Easier with the header Landmark
-* PassedMake Screen Reader Navigation Easier with the nav Landmark
+* Make Screen Reader Navigation Easier with the nav Landmark
-* PassedMake Screen Reader Navigation Easier with the footer Landmark
+* Make Screen Reader Navigation Easier with the footer Landmark
-* PassedImprove Accessibility of Audio Content with the audio Element
+* Improve Accessibility of Audio Content with the audio Element
-* PassedImprove Chart Accessibility with the figure Element
+* Improve Chart Accessibility with the figure Element
-* PassedImprove Form Field Accessibility with the label Element
+* Improve Form Field Accessibility with the label Element
-* PassedWrap Radio Buttons in a fieldset Element for Better Accessibility
+* Wrap Radio Buttons in a fieldset Element for Better Accessibility
-* PassedAdd an Accessible Date Picker
+* Add an Accessible Date Picker
-* PassedStandardize Times with the HTML5 datetime Attribute
+* Standardize Times with the HTML5 datetime Attribute
-* PassedMake Elements Only Visible to a Screen Reader by Using Custom CSS
+* Make Elements Only Visible to a Screen Reader by Using Custom CSS
-* PassedImprove Readability with High Contrast Text
+* Improve Readability with High Contrast Text
-* PassedAvoid Colorblindness Issues by Using Sufficient Contrast
+* Avoid Colorblindness Issues by Using Sufficient Contrast
-* PassedAvoid Colorblindness Issues by Carefully Choosing Colors that Convey Information
+* Avoid Colorblindness Issues by Carefully Choosing Colors that Convey Information
-* PassedGive Links Meaning by Using Descriptive Link Text
+* Give Links Meaning by Using Descriptive Link Text
-* PassedMake Links Navigatable with HTML Access Keys
+* Make Links Navigatable with HTML Access Keys
-* PassedUse tabindex to Add Keyboard Focus to an Element
+* Use tabindex to Add Keyboard Focus to an Element
-* PassedUse tabindex to Specify the Order of Keyboard Focus for Several Elements
+* Use tabindex to Specify the Order of Keyboard Focus for Several Elements

 ## Introduction to the Responsive Web Design Challenges